GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 Each class offers a wide range of methods to set, read and modify every significant aspect of each switch mechanism simulated, and the signal received from the push button is debounced for a correct behavior of the event processing.

 The benefits of the use of those simulated switches mechanisms are not just economic, as push buttons come in a wide range of prices and qualities similar to the simulated hardware switches.
 In a domestic lighting project, for example, detecting after the implementation, through the daily use, that an installed switch was not the best choice when a physical switch is involved, requires for the correction to a best suited kind of switch a bunch of activities to get the change of the switch unit done:
+* Searching for the availability of a best suited switch to match our intended functionalities.
-* Buying a different best suited switch.
+* Buying that different best suited switch.
-* Uninstalling the first installed.
+* Uninstalling the first switch installed.
 * Maybe modifying the cabling.
 * Installing the new switch...

 While with the simulated switches this situation might be solved by just changing the object class, or modifying the instantiation parameters if needed, and the switch is already changed!!
-Want to keep the timed **lights-on** longer?
+* Want to keep the timed **lights-on** longer?
 Just a parameter.
-Want to turn off the pilot light because it bothers?
+* Want to turn off the pilot light because it bothers?
 Another parameter.
-Want to be sure the door mechanism isn't kept unlocked with an adhesive tape?
+* Want to be sure the door mechanism isn't kept unlocked with an adhesive tape?
 Change the switch class.

 Just to add possibilities, consider that everywhere the **"Momentary Push Button"** is mentioned, any kind of momentary activation signal provider might be used instead: touch sensors, PIR sensors, RFID signals, fingerprint reader and so on...

 ## The library implements the following switches mechanisms: ###